Protest rights

 What’s happening?

-If the Bill is passed, it will become a criminal offence to wear a face covering at designated protests, and police will have the power to arrest or fine anyone breaching this condition.
+If the Bill is passed, police would have the ability to create ‘no mask zones’ at protests for up to 24 hours.
+And they’d have the power to arrest or fine anyone breaching this condition.

 Under Section 60AA of the Criminal Justice and Public Order Act 1994, a police officer of the rank of inspector or above can authorise (in a specific area for up to 24 hours, extendable for a further 24 hours if ‘expedient’) any uniformed police officer to: